 The project requires dredging to provide a safe, reliable navigation channel for one of the most dangerous inlets on the east coast.
-The project is critical to a large fishing fleet consisting of full-time commercial, charter and recreational vessels that contribute to the economic value of the nation and an annual direct fish value of over \$25M/year.
+The project is critical to a large fishing fleet consisting of full-time commercial, charter and recreational vessels that contribute to the economic value of the nation and an annual direct fish value of over \$25.6 M/year.
 The US Coast Guard designates this site as a "Surf Station" due to the hazardous inlet and requires a safe channel to fulfill their Homeland Security mission and critical life safety, search and rescue operations.
 Material dredged from inlet is beneficially used by placing it back into the near shore in support of the Federal beach fill along Long Beach Island.

-Summarized Federal Financial Data (\$000) Allocations thru FY11 2,854 Dredge Inlet & Oyster Creek FY 12 Allocation 343 Dredge Inlet & perform channel surveys FY 13 Allocation 370 Dredge Inlet, Vibracore and surveys.
-PL 113-2 Supplemental Funds (Sandy) received in the amount of \$9,000,000 FY 14 Allocation 766 Dredge Inlet & perform channel surveys FY 15 Allocation 420 Dredge Inlet & perform channel surveys FY 16 Budget 425 \$1,835 Capability
+Summarized Federal Financial Data (\$000) FY 12 Allocation 343 Dredge Inlet & perform channel surveys FY 13 Allocation 370 Dredge Inlet, Vibracore and surveys.
+PL 113- 2 Supplemental Funds (Sandy) received in the amount of \$9,000,000 FY 14 Allocation 766 Dredge Inlet & perform channel surveys FY 15 Allocation 420 Dredge Inlet & perform channel surveys FY 16 Allocation 425 Dredge Inlet & perform channel surveys FY 17 Budget 425 Dredge Inlet & perform channel surveys